grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.kafka.md

 ```

 ## Arguments
-The following arguments can be used to configure the exporter's behavior.
+You can use the following arguments to configure the exporter's behavior.
 Omitted fields take their default values.

 | Name                        | Type            | Description                                                                                                                                                                         | Default | Required |